Imhotep

 Assessor - 150

-You may call yourself Assessor in the Order of Imhotep, and your approximate number is mentioned here; currently fewer than 666 Assessors are.
+You may call yourself Assessor in the Order of Imhotep; currently, fewer than 275 Assessors are.

 Magister - 160